Energy Lens

 Energy management made easy

-This article explains what "energy management" is, why it's important, and how you can use it to save energy at your organization.
+This article explains what "energy management" is, why it's important, and how you can use it to save energy.

 We'll start with the "what", and then move on to the "why", and the "how":

-"Energy management" is a term that has a number of meanings, but we're mainly concerned with the one that relates to saving energy in businesses or public-sector/government organizations:
+"Energy management" is a term that has a number of meanings, but we're mainly concerned with the one that relates to saving energy in businesses, public-sector/government organizations, and homes:

 When it comes to energy saving, energy management is the process of monitoring, controlling, and conserving energy in a building or organization.
 Typically this involves the following steps: